-2017 Results
+2018 Results

-The final audited result for 2017 is a surplus of \in 42,000 which compares with a surplus of \in 32,052 for 2016 (figure 10).
+The final audited result for 2018 is a surplus of €169,000 which compares with a surplus of €42,000 for 2017 (figure 10).

-In 2017 ICBF income included contributions from the following sources:
+In 2018 ICBF income included contributions from the following sources:

-DAFM in the form of a Grant, BDGP Scheme costs, and Cattle Breeding Infrastructure contributions to infrastructure projects.
-Cattle Breeding Infrastructure funds made contributions towards G€N€ IR€LAND®, and projects for the development of genetic evaluations and the development

-- of systems for collecting data and reporting information to farmers. - Cattle farmers through the Tag Contributions - The cattle breeding industry and farmers through service fees, which include the significant genotyping costs of the BDGP scheme.
-There were two years (2015 and 2016) of BDGP income processed in 2016.
+- DAFM in the form of a Grant, BDGP Scheme costs, and Cattle Breeding Infrastructure contributions to infrastructure projects.
+Cattle Breeding Infrastructure funds made contributions towards G€N€ IR€LAND®, and projects for the development of genetic evaluations and the development of systems for collecting data and reporting information to farmers. - Cattle farmers through the Tag Contributions - The cattle breeding industry, DAFM, and farmers through service fees,

-Figure 11 Financial outcome 2013 to 2017 in € million.
+Figure 11 Revenue in € million.

-These funds cover the cost of on-going operations and the cattle breeding infrastructure projects undertaken in 2017 as outlined in the audited accounts.
+These funds cover the cost of on-going operations and the cattle breeding infrastructure projects undertaken in 2018 as outlined in the audited accounts.